 She was very honoured to receive a Carl Alan Award for outstanding services to Dance in 2003, a Classique de Danse Professional Award in 2007 and the IDTA Distinguished Service Award in 2011.
 In 2014 she was elected President of the Theatre Dance Council International which annually presents the Carl Alan Theatre, Freestyle and Street Awards.
 She was also the recipient of the Carl Alan Lifetime Achievement Award in 2014.

 In 2011 Barbara, with the support of the IDTA, launched the BSICA.
 A choreographic award to promote and encourage young aspiring choreographers.
-This Award, which covers all Dance genres, is now in it’s eighth year with the finals being held in Manchester.
+This Award, which covers all Dance genres, is now in it’s tenth year with the finals being held in Manchester.

 In establishing the BSICA Barbara hopes to inspire and foster young choreographers in to this creative and wonderful world of Dance.